dgaydukov/cert-aws/files/sa.md

 To pass cert and more generally to understand how it works you should get some hands-on experience.
 But aws can be costly at times, so aws provide so called [free tier](https://aws.amazon.com/free) to play and see how it works.
 Basically there are a few options:
 * always free - services that always would be free
-* 12 month sign-up free - services for free for the first 12 month since sing-up
+* 12 month sign-up free - services for free for the first 12 month after sing-up
-* random proposals - some random limited features that can be available at some time

-So to start I would suggest to create aws account (it's free) and play with free tier.
+* random proposals - some random limited features that can be available at some time So to start I would suggest to create aws account (it's free) and play with free tier.
 You can use almost 90% of what you need in free tier.
 There are 2 types of billing alarms
-* aws budget - has more settings than CloudWatch, can warn based on forecasted spend for a month, quarter or year
 * CloudWatch billing alarm

-You can view your costs by going to `My Billing DashBoard` => there you would see total incurred cost divided by services (for example 2$ for EC2).
+* aws budget - has more settings than CloudWatch, can warn based on forecast spend for a month, quarter or year You can view your costs by going to `My Billing DashBoard`, there you would see total incurred cost divided by services (for example 2$ for EC2).
-You can go to `Bills` on the left menu and thee you would see detailed info on what exactly cost and how much.
+You can go to `Bills` on the left menu and there you would see detailed info on what exactly cost and how much.

 ###### Region, AZ, Edge Location
 There are different geographic regions across the globe where aws data centers are located.
 One region is divided between several AZ (availability zone).
 Each regions is completely independent and connected through Internet (no private cables between regions).
 Each AZ is isolated within a regions, but connected through low-latency links (not through public Internet).
-AZ is regions + az identifier like `us-east-1a`.
+AZ name is region + az identifier like `us-east-1a`.
 AZ consists of one or more discrete data centers.
-To distribute load equally AZ letter is different for every account (for accountA letter `a` point to AZ1, but for accountB letter `a` point to another AZ, so by this equal distribution of loads across different AZ is achieved)
+To distribute load equally AZ letter is different for every account (for accountA letter `a` point to AZ1, but for accountB letter `a` point to another AZ2, so by this equal distribution of loads across different AZ is achieved)
 LZ (local zone) - extension of region closer to your users.
 Edge location - A site that CloudFront uses to cache copies of your content for faster delivery to users at any location

 ###### AWS Well-Architected Framework
-It describes best practices to deliver app to aws cloud.
-Based on 5 pillars:
+It describes best practices to deliver app to aws cloud, based on 5 pillars:
 * operational excellence - running and monitoring systems to deliver business value, and continually improving processes and procedures
 * security - protecting information & systems
 * reliability - ability to prevent, and quickly recover from failures to meet business and customer demand
 * performance efficiency - using computing resources efficiently
 * cost optimization - avoiding un-needed costs

 ###### What is DevOps
 DevOps is implementation of agile to ops team.
 Before agile developers write code and throw it to ops team.
 After agile developers started to make more changes, but ops still take a lot of time to go to prod.
 Here come agile for operations, which become DevOps.
 Basic concepts of DevOps are:
-* Infrastructure as code (AWS CloudFormation) - treat infrastructure the same way developers treat code
+* Infrastructure as code (TerraForm or CloudFormation) - treat infrastructure the same way developers treat code
-* Continuous deployment (AWS CodeCommit/CodeBuild/CodeDeploy/CodePipeline) -  enable the automated deployment of production-ready application code.
+* ci/cd pipeline (Jenkins or CodeCommit/CodeBuild/CodeDeploy/CodePipeline) - enable the automated deployment of production-ready application code.
 Continuous deployment is continuous delivery that deploys to production (delivery more general term, refer to any deployment).
-* Automation (AWS Elastic Beanstalk/OpsWorks) - setup, configuration, deployment, and support of infrastructure and the applications that run on it
+* Automation (Elastic Beanstalk/OpsWorks) - setup, configuration, deployment, and support of infrastructure and the applications that run on it
-* Monitoring (AWS CloudWatch/CloudTrail)
+* Monitoring (CloudWatch/CloudTrail)
-* Security (AWS IAM)
+* Security (IAM)
 Dev side of DevOps is responsible for:
 * code building
 * code coverage
 * unit testing
-* packaging,
+* packaging
 * deployment
 Ops side of DevOps is responsible for:
 * provisioning
 * configuration
 * orchestration
 * deployment

 ###### AWS Tagging
 Tags - metadata that describes resources, a simple key-value pair (value can be empty), that used for: